The Corpus of Hittite Divinatory Texts (HDivT)

 para nannai- ‘drive straight ahead’ vel sim.; idiomatic.

-I am not convinced of the interpretation by Sakuma Y. 2009b II, 634, that here the verb ‘to go’ points to the location where the augurs should carry out the next observation.
-The sentence is clearly connected to the previous: para nanništen … para lē iyatteni (note the usage of + PRS tense as negative imperative (prohibitive).
+I am not convinced by Sakuma’s interpretation that the verb ‘to go’ here refers to the location where the augurs are to carry out the next observation (Sakuma Y. 2009b II, 634).
+The sentence is clearly connected to the previous: para nanništen … para lē iyatteni (note the usage of + PRS tense as prohibitive).
 The king intimates to the augurs to “straighten their path”, adding that they will not “keep going forward” (i.e. in this manner).
 The usage of =at must also be understood as phraseological.

 The sentence is euphemistic, lit. “you will go (to) leave from your own heads”.